artemsheludko/flexible-jekyll/_posts/2022-12-28-cyclystic-case-study.markdown

 title: "Who's Riding That Bike?"
 date: 2022-12-28 19:32:20
 description: Membership analysis for Cyclistic bikes in Chicago, IL for Google Data Analytics Certificate.
-img: cyclistic cover photo 3.png # Add image post (optional)
+img: cyclistic-cover-photo3.png # Add image post (optional)
 ---

 # What Are We Looking For Anyway?